Vineyard: Current trends

 Numbers of New World vineyard plantings have been increasing almost as fast as European vineyards are being uprooted.
 Between 1990 and 2003, the number of U.S. vineyards increased from 292000 to 954000 acre, while Australian vineyard numbers more than doubled from 146000 to 356000 acre and Chilean vineyards grew from 161500 to 415000 acre.
 The size of individual vineyards in the New World is significant.
 Europe's 1.6 million vineyards are an average of 0.2 km2 each, while the average Australian vineyard is 0.5 km2, providing considerable economies of scale.
 Exports to Europe from New World growers increased by 54% in the six years up to 2006.

 There have also been significant changes in the kinds of grapes that are grown.
 For example, in Chile, large areas of low-quality grapes have been replaced with such grapes as Chardonnay and Cabernet Sauvignon.

-In Argentina, due to an economic down-turn, acreage of Malbec was significantly reduced in the 1980s, but in the 1990s, during the quality revolution incited by Malbec Pioneer Nicolás Catena Zapata, growers started planting more Malbec, most notably in higher altitudes where cooler temperatures and more intense sunlight yields more concentrated yet smoother and more complex malbecs.
+In Argentina, due to an economic down-turn, acreage of Malbec was significantly reduced in the 1980s, but in the 1990s, during the quality revolution incited by Malbec Pioneer Nicolás Catena Zapata, growers started planting more Malbec, most notably in higher altitudes where cooler temperatures and more intense sunlight yield more concentrated yet smoother and more complex malbecs.
 Grape changes are often in response to changing consumer demand but sometimes result from vine pull schemes designed to promote vineyard change.
 Alternatively, the development of "T" budding now permits the grafting of a different grape variety onto existing rootstock in the vineyard, making it possible to switch varieties within a two-year period.

 Local legislation often dictates which varieties are selected, how they are grown, whether vineyards can be irrigated and exactly when grapes can be harvested, all of which in serves to reinforce tradition.
 Changes in the law can also change which grapes are planted.
-For example, during Prohibition in the U.S. (1920–1933), vineyards in California expanded sevenfold to meet the increasing demand for home-brewing.
+For example, during Prohibition in the U.S. (1920–1933), vineyards in California expanded sevenfold to meet the increasing demand for home brewing.
 However, they were largely planted in varieties with tough skins that could be transported across the country to home wine-makers and the resulting wine was of a low quality.

 According to the International Organisation of Vine and Wine, in April 2015, China (799,000 hectare) overtook France (792,000 hectare) in terms of land devoted to vineyards, in second place behind Spain (1,000,200 hectare), the world's largest producer.